 An actual-size, single-side PCB for the alarm is shown in Fig. 2 and its component layout in Fig. 3.
 After assembling the circuit on a PCB, enclose it in a suitable plastic case.
 Fix 2-pin terminal block connector CON1 on the PCB for power supply.
 Connect NTC1 through external wires for temperature sensing. fix potmeters VR1 and VR2 on the front panel for frequency control and threshold level settings.

-The author was a researcher and assistant professor in Technical University of Sofia (Bulgaria) and an expert-lecturer in Kingdom of Morocco.
-Now he is working as an electronics engineer in the private sector in Bulgaria
+The author was a researcher and assistant professor at the Technical University of Sofia (Bulgaria) and an expert-lecturer in Kingdom of Morocco.
+Now he is working as an electronics engineer in the private sector in Bulgaria.